TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 18/2 Chronicles 18.34.md

 ---

-And the battle increased that day: howbeit the king of Israel stayed himself up in his chariot against the Syrians until the even; and about the time of the going down of the sun he died.
+The battle increased that day.
+However the king of Israel propped himself up in his chariot against the Syrians until the evening; and about the time of the going down of the sun, he died.